Magnon corner states in twisted bilayer honeycomb magnets: FM Long-range spin model and magnon corner states

 In this section, we consider a generic spin Hamiltonian of the TBHMs and study the magnon corner states.
 The long-range FM spin Hamiltonian reads

 with

-The first term of the Hamiltonian represents the intralayer Heisenberg interaction described by the FM exchange coupling $J_{n}$, and the second term denotes the interlayer nearest-neighbor (NN) Heisenberg interaction described by the FM exchange coupling $J_{\perp }$. $J_{0}$ is the NN intralyer FM exchange coupling. $d_{n}$ is a distance that controls the intralayer coupling strength, where $d_{1}=1$ for the NN coupling, $d_{2}=\sqrt{3}$ for the next nearest-neighbor (NNN) coupling, and $d_{3}=2$ for the next next nearest-neighbor (NNN) coupling. $a_{0}=1$ is the distance of two NN sites within a single layer, and $\delta$ is the decay length of the coupling term.
-In the main text, we only keep the NN intralayer and interlayer interactions in the Hamiltonian, where $J_{n}=J_{0}=J$.
+The first term of the Hamiltonian represents the intralayer Heisenberg interaction described by the FM exchange coupling $J_{p}$, and the second term denotes the interlayer Heisenberg interaction described by the FM exchange coupling $J_{\perp}^{q}$. $J_{0}$ is the nearest-neighbor (NN) intralayer FM exchange coupling. $J_{\perp}^{0}$ is the NN interlayer FM exchange coupling. $a_{p}$ is a distance that controls the intralayer coupling strength, where $a_{1}=1$ for the NN distance, $a_{2}=\sqrt{3}$ for the next nearest-neighbor (NNN) distance, and $a_{3}=2$ for the next next nearest-neighbor (NNNN) distance. $b_{q}$ is a distance that controls the interlayer coupling strength, where $b_{1}=1$ for the NN interlayer distance, $b_{2}$ for the NNN interlayer distance, and $b_{3}$ for the NNNN interlayer distance. $a_{0}=1$ is the distance of two NN sites within a single layer, $b_{0}=1$ is the interlayer spacing between layers, and $\delta$ is the decay length of the coupling term.
+In the main text, we only keep the NN intralayer and interlayer interactions in the Hamiltonian, where $J_{p}=J_{0}=J$ and $J_{\perp}^{q}=J_{\perp}^{0}=J_{\perp}$.

+Schematic illustration of a unit cell for the TBHMs lattice with the commensurate angle $\theta=21.78^{\circ}$ is shown in Fig.~\ref{figS1}.
+The NN interlayer coupling connects the two sites are placed directly to each other, such as the site $3$ of the first layer and the site $17$ of the second layer in Fig.~\ref{figS1}.
+The NNN interlayer coupling connects the slightly displaced sites relative to the stacked sites, such as the site $9$ of the first layer and the site $20$ of the second layer in Fig.~\ref{figS1}.
+As shown in Fig.~\ref{figS1}, the site $8$ in the first layer and the site $22$ in the second layer are coupled by the NNNN interlayer coupling.

 Next, we transform the long-range spin Hamiltonian to the magnon Hamiltonian by using the Holstein-Primakoff (HP) transformation, and the effective magnon Hamiltonian is expressed as